by Ari Lox

 by Robert Hamill

-While '90s rap played in many houses, while contemporary America bought machines to cook without fire and to clean floors automatically--luxuries and delights beyond the imaginations of pharaohs, kings, and people of early in this century--another task remained beyond technology.
-Teenagers struggled to escape childhood rules and to make choices sensible to a world unfolding before them.
+While '90s rap music thumped in many houses, while contemporary America used microwaves to cook without fire and Zoombas to clean floors--luxuries and delights beyond the imaginations of pharaohs, kings, and people of earlier centuries--another task remained beyond technology.
+Teenagers struggled and escaped childhood rules and demanded their right to make choices for the world unfolding before them.

 Claire, in her bedroom, covered the phone receiver.
 "Just a minute, Mom."
 She examined her hair in the full-length mirror on the back of her closet door.
-Lifting her hand off the receiver, she continued with her friend, Angie.
+Lifting her hand off the receiver, she continued with her friend Angie.
 "I hope Federico likes my hair short."
-Finally, she was allowed to have it trimmed.
-Of course, she had to pay with babysitting money, but for a more mature look, it was worth it.
-Her mother always stressed the importance of independence, of controlling one's own fate.
+She could trim it and find out.
+Of course, she would have to pay with babysitting money, but for a more mature look, it was worth it.
+Her mother always stressed her independence, of controlling her fate.
 Claire liked that her mother was strong.

 Ms. Dorsey came out of the kitchen, handed the donation bag to Claire, and then stopped in her tracks.
-"No, you can't go like that!
-Shorts to church.
+"No, you can't go dressed in shorts to church.
 No. No. No."

 "But Mom, we wore this to St. Charles by the Sea last week."
 Claire's voice rose, despite her effort to keep calm.
 Just like her mother to ruin a good day.

-"Our church is different than the beach church.
+"Attending our church is different than going to church at the beach.
 It's vulgar to show so much skin here," her mother said.
-"No decent person goes to church like that."
+"No decent person attends mass in scandalous clothes."

 "Mother, don't be ancient."
 Claire glared at her.
 Her mother wore a chic dark blue sheath, three-inch matching heels, and a silver necklace with a small cross.
-"Your little, black dress is ... looks like ... who are you trying to get to notice you?"
+"Your little black dress is... who are you trying to get to notice you?"

 "Don't be flip?
 Insolent girl!"
 Her mother raised her arm.